Graph Neural Networks can Recover the Hidden Features Solely from the Graph Structure: Related Work

 The theory of GNNs has been studied extensively in the literature, including generalization GNNs \cite{scarselli2018vapnik, garg2020generalization, xu2020what} and computational complexity \cite{hamilton2017inductive, chen2018fastgcn, zou2019layer, sato2022constant}.
 The most relevant topic to this paper is the expressive power of GNNs, which we will review in the following.

 \textbf{Expressive Power} (or Representation Power) means what kind of functional classes GNNs can realize.
-Originally, \citet{morris2019weisfeiler} and \citet{xu2019how} showed that message-passing GNNs are at most as powerful as the 1-WL test, and they proposed GNNs that are as powerful as the 1-WL and $k$-(set)WL tests. \citet{sato2019approximation, sato2021random} and \citet{loukas2020what} also showed that message-passing GNNs are as powerful as a computational model of distributed local algorithms, and they proposed GNNs that are as powerful as port-numbering and randomized local algorithms. \citet{loukas2020what} showed that GNNs are Turing-complete under certain conditions (i.e., with unique node ids and infinitely increasing depths).
+Originally, Morris et al. \cite{morris2019weisfeiler} and Xu et al. \cite{xu2019how} showed that message-passing GNNs are at most as powerful as the 1-WL test, and they proposed GNNs that are as powerful as the 1-WL and $k$-(set)WL tests.
+Sato \cite{sato2019approximation, sato2021random} and Loukas \cite{loukas2020what} also showed that message-passing GNNs are as powerful as a computational model of distributed local algorithms, and they proposed GNNs that are as powerful as port-numbering and randomized local algorithms.
+Loukas \cite{loukas2020what} showed that GNNs are Turing-complete under certain conditions (i.e., with unique node ids and infinitely increasing depths).
 There are various efforts to improve the expressive power of GNNs by non-message-passing architectures \cite{maron2019invariant, maron2019provably, murphy2019relational}.
 We refer the readers to survey papers \cite{sato2020survey, jegelka2022theory} for more details on the expressive power of GNNs.

 The main difference between our analysis and existing ones is that the existing analyses focus on combinatorial characteristics of the expressive power of GNNs, e.g., the WL test, which are not necessarily aligned with the interests of realistic machine learning applications.
 By contrast, we consider the continuous task of recovering the hidden features from the input graph, which is an important topic in machine learning in its own right \cite{tenenbaum2000global, belkin2003laplacian, sussman2014consistent, sato2022towards}.
 To the best of our knowledge, this is the first paper that reveals the expressive power of GNNs in the context of feature recovery.
 Furthermore, the existing analysis of expressive power does not take into account the complexity of the models.
 The existing analyses show that GNNs can solve certain problems, but they may be too complex to be learned by GNNs.
 By contrast, we show that the feature recovery problem can be solved with low complexity.